AgarwalConsulting/SQLforPythonDevelopersTraining/challenges/basic.md

 - Borrow Records
   - Track which members borrowed which books, along with the date of borrowing and the return date.

+## Design a Book Shop

+- Author (authors)
+- Book (books)
+- Sales (sales)

+& a query for:

+- Where the highest selling books author gets a royalty bonus!